Sessions in PHP (Advanced Concepts)

 */

-function open($savePath$sessionName) {
+function open($savePath, $sessionName) {

-$this->_mysqli = @new mysqli(DB_HOSTDB_USERDB_PASSWORDDB_DATABASE);
+$this->_mysqli = @new mysqli(DB_HOST, DB_USER, DB_PASSWORD, DB_DATABASE);

-$this->_mysqli->connect_error) {
+if($this->_mysqli->connect_error) {

-false// you would probably want to add some error logging here
+return false; // you would probably want to add some error logging here

 }

-return
+return true;

 }